eliya35/etour-public-repo/README.md

 # Etour International
-[Etour International Web Application](https://etour.herokuapp.com/) is world class app for travelers all over the world to make use of :smiley: .
+[Etour International](https://etour.herokuapp.com/) is world class web app for travelers all over the world to make use of :smiley: .
 It contains tourists attractions sites for all manner of people in the world.
-Restaurants, Casino,
-Ancient Ruins to explore and so much more.
-It also supports featuring among others.
+Restaurants, Casino, Ancient Ruins to explore and so much more.

 Etour has multiple features that allow users to interact with it comfortably.
 Some include: